Updated April 10, 2020

-The Session and Pastoral Staff have been following the updates on the COVID-19 virus and the calls for social distancing, especially after multiple churches in our area ceased activities for the next few weeks.
+The Session and Pastoral Staff have been following the updates on the COVID-19 virus and continued calls for social distancing.

-At this time, the Grace Session and Pastors have unanimously agreed to cancel in-person worship and all other in-person gatherings through Monday, April 13.
+At this time, the Grace Session and Pastors have unanimously agreed to cancel in-person worship and all other in-person gatherings indefinitely, in accordance with state guidelines and public health counsel.
 Grace's Sunday services will continue to be entirely online.

 - Join us online!
 On Sunday at 10:30am, pastors, music staff, and AV team will be recording and livestreaming a service at Grace.